Topologically protected Bell-cat states in a simple spin model: Conclusions and Discussion

 The mobility of the bound states is pivotal in the protocol employed for generating BC states.
 Our approach involves having a large overlap between an initial spin coherent state and a target eigenstate of the Hamiltonian which will become the protected bound states, then adiabatically driving the system through the topological phase transition to induce the splitting of the bound states into a macroscopic superposition within Fock space.
 We achieve the large overlap by initializing the system in the topologically trivial phase where the bound states have the same form as the spin coherent state.
 To ensure an equal overlap with the two bound states, we initialize the CS in an equal superposition of its two states.
 The splitting is achieved by adiabatically driving the system through the transition point into the topologically nontrivial phase where the bound states become mobile.
 The driving results in the CS spin-up part of the state moving in one direction in Fock space while the spin-down part moves in the other direction.
 When the system is driven deep enough into the nontrivial phase, the two parts of the state have exponentially small overlap and a BC state is formed.

 Although the version of the CS model we have analyzed is quite simple, it can be expanded to be more general because the main criterion needed to generate a BC state is the presence of mobile topologically protected bound states.
 This requirement means that the Hamiltonian must obey chiral symmetry which leaves room for additional terms of the form $\hat{\sigma}_x f(\hat{S}_x, \hat{S}_y, \hat{S}_z)$ and $\hat{\sigma}_y g(\hat{S}_x, \hat{S}_y, \hat{S}_z)$ where $f$ and $g$ denote general functions of the identical spins' operators.
 The zero energy eigenstates (there may be many pairs of such states depending on the functions) will also be eigenstates of the chiral symmetry operator, $\hat{\sigma}_z$, and will serve as the target BC state(s) in similar driving protocols to the one considered in this paper.
-In experiments, it may be impossible to neglect chiral symmetry-breaking terms.
-Two such terms that may appear in the CS model are $v_z \hat{\sigma}_z$ and $w_z \hat{\sigma}_z \hat{S}_z$.
+In experiments, it may be impossible to neglect chiral symmetry breaking terms.
+We mentioned two such terms that may appear in the CS model which were $v_z \hat{\sigma}_z$ and $2w_z \hat{\sigma}_z \hat{S}_z/N$.
+We considered them as perturbations, but it may be possible to mitigate their effects at arbitrary strengths.
 Separately they destroy the bound states, however, together it may be possible to tune the parameters of the system such that their contributions cancel for a given bound state, $v_z \hat{\sigma}_z + w_z \hat{\sigma}_z \langle \hat{S}_z \rangle_B = 0$.
-Although further analysis is necessary to explore this possibility, it could potentially offer a workaround for certain persistent symmetry-breaking terms.
+Although further analysis is necessary to explore this possibility, it could potentially offer a workaround for certain persistent symmetry breaking terms.
+Finally, throughout the paper we assume that all surrounding spins couple equally to the central spin.
+We remark that both chiral and parity symmetries survive if this condition is relaxed, so each spin sector still hosts BC states.
+If the variation in coupling strengths is small enough that the system’s dynamics remain mostly confined to the spin-$N/2$ sector, the BC state can still be generated.

 \acknowledgments D.H.J.O. acknowledges the support of the Natural Sciences and Engineering Research Council of Canada through Discovery Grant No.\ RGPIN-2017-06605.